-Threat Attribute Data Evaluation Threat Considerations Construction Practices The following information related to construction practices proposed for L3RP were reviewed: Welding processes: Mechanized gas metal arc welding (GMAW)-mainline Welding and non-destructive inspection procedures are representative of industry best practices, which maximize the use of low-hydrogen welding processes, and state-of-the-art inspection systems.
-Tie-ins-cellulosic root and hot pass with mechanized GMAW fill and cap Weld zone assessment 100% automated ultrasonic testing (AUT)/phased array Potential for supplemental X-ray Post-construction inspection Caliper tool inspection Although construction specifications are comprehensive, leading to minimized potential for construction-related damage, such damage can occur, particularly on pipelines that have high diameter: wall thickness ratio.
+Threat Attribute Data Evaluation Threat Considerations Construction Practices The following information related to construction practices proposed for L3RP were reviewed: • Welding processes: • Welding processes: • Mechanized gas metal arc welding (GMAW)-mainline Tie-ins-cellulosic root and hot pass with mechanized GMAW fill and cap • Weld zone assessment • Veld zone assessment • Potential for supplemental X-ray • Poten Welding and non-destructive inspection procedures are representative of industry best practices, which maximize the use of low-hydrogen welding processes, and state-of-the-art inspection systems.
+Although construction specifications are comprehensive, leading to minimized potential for construction-related damage, such damage can occur, particularly on pipelines that have high diameter: wall thickness ratio.
 Post- construction in-line inspection is an effective measure of identifying such damage, and enabling repairs to be made before defects can grow to failure during operation.
-Post-construction pressure testing Minimum test pressure 2003 psi Additionally, the Enbridge specification of Mainline Construction was reviewed, which addresses construction procedures related to activities such as trenching, lowering-in and backfilling.
 For the 7 modeling locations being evaluated along the L3RP pipeline, hydrostatic test pressure ranges from 272% to 457% of maximum operating pressure.
 These represent important safety factors, and help confirm that any construction defects left after the hydrostatic test are not operating at stress levels where they would be considered to be structurally significant.
-Operating Pressure • A pressure cycling and fatigue study was conducted on this segment of pipeline (Enbridge Pressure Cycling Analysis L3R, 2015).
+Operating Pressure A pressure cycling and fatigue study was conducted on this segment of pipeline (Enbridge Pressure Cycling Analysis L3R, 2015).
 This study concluded that fatigue life in this segment was deemed to be acceptable per the requirements of D02-110 (2013) - Fatigue Design of New Pipelines.
 Fluctuating operating pressures that are typical of liquids pipelines can activate pre-existing construction defects.
 Nevertheless, the Fatigue Life Analysis design process accounts for the type of pipe selected, the different pressure ranges encountered throughout the pressure cycles, and the operational parameters selected by the operator.
 The main purpose of these calculations is to prevent unacceptable pressure cycling at the earliest stages possible.
 This represents industry best practice, as it allows the operator to be aware of the threat environment, and to pre-emptively mitigate potential threats before they can manifest themselves as a failure.